 The calculation of dispersion relations in this study builds upon the spectral gap extraction method developed in Ref.~\cite{Lukin2024}.
 For a self-adjoint Hamiltonian $H$ with spectra $E_0 < E_1 < \cdots$ and a suitable-chosen self-adjoint observable $O$, the spectral gap $\Delta = E_1 - E_0$ can be extracted from the exponential decay of commutator expectation values during imaginary-time evolution:

 where $\ket{\phi(\tau)} = \mathcal{N}(\tau) e^{-\tau H}\ket{\phi(0)}$ is the normalized state propagated in imaginary-time from an initial state $\ket{\phi(0)}$.
-The observable $O$ should be chosen in such a way that it maps the ground state into the superselection sector with quantum numbers of the excititation states of interest.
+The observable $O$ should be chosen in such a way that it maps the ground state into the superselection sector with the quantum numbers of the excitation states of interest.

 To extract momentum-resolved excitation energies, we generalize this approach by introducing momentum-space observables.
 We perform a discrete Fourier transform of the local observable $O_j$ acting on site $j$: